FakyDev/DatabaseConnect/README.md

 # DatabaseConnect
- A simple but extensible PHP library, which allows you to connect to mysql server with more easy.
+ A simple but extensible PHP library, which allows you to connect to mysql server with more ease.